mdn/content/files/en-us/web/api/document/dragend_event/index.md

 ### Resetting opacity on drag end

-In this example we have a draggable element inside a container.
+In this example, we have a draggable element inside a container.
 Try grabbing the element, dragging it, and then releasing it.

 We make the element half transparent while it is being dragged, and listen for the `dragend` event to reset the element's opacity when it is released.